wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-apps-architecture/includes/4-components.md

 Characteristics of code components are that they:

 - Can be used in model-driven and canvas apps in web and mobile.
-- Can be used in multiple apps to replace fields and grids.
+- Can be used in multiple apps to replace columns and grids.
 - Can be used by new record and edit experiences.
 - Can typically use multiple components on a form without performance problems.
 - Require code developers with TypeScript and HTML skills.